dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 electric field

 density is energy per volume, so its dimensions 𝜖0 M−1L−3T2Q2 SI constant are ML−1T−2.
-Electric field is force per charge (just as gravitational field is force per mass—analogy!), so its dimensions are MLT−2Q−1.
+Electric field is force per charge (just as gravitational field is force per mass — analogy!), so its dimensions are MLT−2Q−1.

 What are the dimensions of 𝜖0 ?